klaytn/klaytn-docs/docs/node/service-chain/getting-started/value-transfer.md

 RPC_API="klay,subbridge"
 ```

-Perform token deployment with `node erc20-deploy.js` command.
-This script deploy both bridge contract and token contract and send rpc calls to register and subscribe them.
+Perform token deployment by running `node erc20-deploy.js` command.
+This script deploys both bridge contract and token contract and sends RPC calls to register and subscribe the token contract to the bridge contract.
 ```
 $ node erc20-deploy.js
 ```